actix/actix-website/content/docs/whatis.md

 another programming language you should find actix-web easy to pick up.

 An application developed with `actix-web` will expose an HTTP server contained within a native executable.
-You can put this behind another HTTP server like nginx or serve it up as such.
+You can either put this behind another HTTP server like nginx or serve it up as-is.
 Even in the complete absence of another HTTP server `actix-web` is powerful enough to provide HTTP 1 and HTTP 2 support as well as SSL/TLS.
 This makes it useful for building small services ready for distribution.